-Welcome to the Department of Law
+Welcome to Law at Winchester

-The LLB (hons) Law degree is recognised by the Solicitors Regulation Authority (SRA) and the Bar Standards Board; these are known as ‘Qualifying Law Degrees’ and involve the study of seven key subjects, known as the 'Foundations of Legal Knowledge' (FLKs).
+The LLB (Hons) Law degree is recognised by the Solicitors Regulation Authority (SRA) and the Bar Standards Board; these are known as ‘Qualifying Law Degrees’ and involve the study of seven key subjects, known as the 'Foundations of Legal Knowledge' (FLKs).
 Some of the modules we offer will be compulsory if you are studying for a Qualifying Law Degree, others will be optional.

-For those who are not considering becoming a barrister or solicitor, we also off a range of pathways which will provide you with a valuable opportunity to study different optional modules alongside Law. (see the list of BA (Hons) ‘Law with’ pathways are below for more information).
+For those who are not considering becoming a barrister or solicitor, we also off a range of pathways which will provide you with a valuable opportunity to study different optional modules alongside Law.

 Regardless of which degree you choose, we pride ourselves on embedding practical legal skills into the degree experience; you will be assessed via a variety of methods, such as mooting, negotiation, client interviewing, presentations, conference posters, as well as traditional exam-based and written assignments.